adnanioricce/DHsys/README.md

 If you have the requirements, just follow the steps:

 - Create a database in the postgresql server.
 By default, the projects expects a database with name dhsysdb
-- update database connection string in the appsettings.json on src/Presentation/Api/appsettings.json if needed.
+- if needed, update database connection string in the appsettings.json on src/Presentation/Api/appsettings.json .
 - run the project
 - Go to http://localhost:5000/api
 ## With Docker